Kick101/vaults/Ideas and Improvements/Security+/Attacks, Threats, and Vulnerabilities.md

 #### Wireless
 - **Evil twin**: An evil twin is a type of wireless access point (AP) that masquerades as a legitimate one, usually with the intention of stealing sensitive information from unsuspecting victims.
 - **Rogue access point**: A rogue access point (AP) is a wireless access point that has been installed on a network without the authorization of the network administrator.
-- **Bluesnarfing**: Bluesnarfing is a type of hacking in which an attacker gains unauthorized access to data on a Bluetooth-enabled device.
+- **Bluesnarfing**: Attacker gains _unauthorized access to data_ on a Bluetooth-enabled device.
-- **Bluejacking**: Bluejacking is a type of hacking in which an attacker sends unsolicited messages to Bluetooth-enabled devices in the vicinity.
+- **Bluejacking**: Attacker _sends unsolicited messages_ to Bluetooth-enabled devices.
+- __Bluebugging:__ creates a backdoor attack before returning control of the phone to its owner.
 - **Disassociation**: Disassociation is the process of disconnecting a device from a wireless network.
 - **Jamming**: Jamming is the intentional broadcasting of radio signals on the same frequency as an authorized transmitter, with the intent to interfere with or disrupt the legitimate wireless communications.
 - **Radio frequency identification (RFID)**: RFID is a technology that uses radio waves to identify and track objects wirelessly.